-Once you've visited the veterinarian and ruled out any medical issues, you can take steps to address the behavior that's causing your horse to chew wood.
+Once you've visited the veterinarian and ruled out any medical issues, you can start addressing the behavior that's causing your horse to chew wood.

-One old-time remedy to prevent horses from chewing wood was to feed them bone-meal.
-Although it was a guess, they were fed bone-meal because it was believed the horses were lacking calcium.
-Now there's no reason to guess if your horse is missing out on an important mineral or vitamin.
+One old-time remedy to prevent horses from chewing wood was to feed them bone meal.
+Although it was a guess, they were fed bone meal because it was believed they were lacking in calcium.
+Now there's no reason to guess whether your horse is getting all the important minerals and vitamins.

 Horses that are kept indoors are more likely to develop habits to try to alleviate their boredom and frustration.
-Outdoors, some horses may get bored because there may be little to do once their hay is eaten up.
+Outdoors, some horses may get bored because there may be little to do once they eat all their hay.
 Horses in the wild spend the majority of their time grazing.

-Some horses will become obese or even develop health problems if left with food all day and simply can't be left unsupervised, lest they eat non-stop.
+Some horses become obese or even develop health problems if they're confined to the stall all day and simply can't be left unsupervised, lest they chew nonstop.
 In these cases, you may have to take measures to make the wood unpalatable to the horse.

-The first things many people try and the least expensive solutions are sprays, pastes or washes that have a bitter taste painted onto the wood surfaces.
-The downside of these is that they get washed off in the rain, and some horses don't seem to notice the taste.
+The first things many people try and the least-expensive solutions are sprays, pastes, or washes that have a bitter taste painted onto the wood surfaces.
+The downside of such products is that they get washed off in the rain, and some horses don't seem to notice the taste.

-Metal caps can be nailed over fence rails and posts and protection can be wrapped around trees.
-Plastic mesh can be used as well.
-A string of electric fencing along the top rail of a fence will usually keep determined chewers back and little pens can be set up around trees to prevent horses from getting near enough to chew.
+You can nail metal caps over fence rails and posts, protectively wrap trees, and use plastic mesh as well.
+A string of electric fencing along the top rail of a fence usually keeps determined chewers back, and you can try setting up little pens around trees to prevent your horse from getting close enough to chew.

 Socialize Your Horse

 Along with more outdoor activity, socializing your horse with other horses may help alleviate some of its boredom.
-Take care not to pair up two horses who both chew on wood, and watch that the wood chewer doesn't end up being a bad influence on its stablemate.
+But don't pair up two horses that both chew on wood, and take care that the wood chewer doesn't end up being a bad influence on its nonchewing stablemate.

-You also may want to provide your horse a toy to chew on instead of wood surfaces, but be careful to choose one that isn't in danger of being swallowed.
+You may also want to provide your horse with a toy to play with to direct its attention away from wood surfaces, but be careful to choose one that it can't swallow.

 Check Your Horse's Diet